SignalK/specification/gitbook-docs/data_model_metadata.md

 #### Meta.units value

 All keys in the specification must have `units`.
-If a client requests the `meta.units` for a valid key eg  `GET /signalk/v1/api/vessels/123456789/navigation/speedThroughWater/meta/units`, the REST interface MUST return proper value.
+If a client requests the `meta.units` for a valid key eg  `GET /signalk/v1/api/vessels/123456789/navigation/speedThroughWater/meta/units`, the REST interface MUST return proper value, even if that particular data key has no data in the full model of that server.

 See https://github.com/SignalK/specification/blob/_version_/keyswithmetadata.json